-⚠️ Universal Credit (UC) is gradually replacing tax credits, and some other social security benefits.
+Universal Credit (UC) is gradually replacing tax credits, and some other social security benefits.
 Universal credit is now available across the UK and HMRC state that it is no longer possible for anyone to make a brand-new claim for tax credits.
-Instead, people are expected to claim UC or pension credit if appropriate.
-Existing tax credit claimants can continue to renew their tax credits and/or add extra elements to their claim.
-See our tax credit page for more information.
-Our understanding is that the majority of existing tax credit claimants will move to either universal credit or pension credit.
-It is expected that the majority of people who have not reached state pension age, and who continue to claim tax credits, will be invited to move to UC by the end of 2024.
+The only exception is for certain people who are granted refugee status.
+Instead, people are expected to claim UC or pension credit depending on their circumstances.
+Currently, existing tax credit claimants can continue to renew their tax credits and/or add extra elements to their claim.
+See our existing tax credit claimants page for more information.
+Our understanding is that the majority of existing tax credit claimants will move to either universal credit or pension credit by the end of the 2024/25 tax year.
 You can find out more about this in our universal credit section.

 Backdating tax credits